danthegoodman1/icedb/README.md

    and vary extremely by language (like protobuf)
 2. With the [S3 Proxy](https://github.com/danthegoodman1/IceDBS3Proxy) no readers have to understand the log, they only need to understand how to read parquet (every language can do this now)
 3. Very simple DX.
-Check the [examles](examples), it's far easier to use than pyIceberg, and I'd argue it's more flexible too based on the exposed primitives and extensibility
+Check the [examples](examples), it's far easier to use than pyIceberg, and I'd argue it's more flexible too based on the exposed primitives and extensibility
 4. Strong multitenancy with the S3 proxy (or a custom system), this means you can let your customers run sql queries on their data.
 The [S3 proxy](https://github.com/danthegoodman1/IceDBS3Proxy) is designed to handle this with